neonkore/fcft/README.md

 * Font caching
 * Glyph caching
 * Kerning[^1]
+* Basic text shaping if compiled with HarfBuzz support

 [^1]: only basic kerning supported (i.e. the old 'kern' tables, not
     the new 'GPOS' tables)